SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Technical specification: Endpoints, authentication, payloads

-- Operational runbook: How to monitor, scale, recover
+- Operational runbook: How to monitor, escalate, and recover

 Common Mistakes to Avoid

 SAP is not "just another system."
-Its particularities include:
+Its specific characteristics include:

-- ACID transactions: Complete rollback if any step fails
+- ACID transactions: Full rollback if any step fails

 - Number ranges: Sequentially generated IDs that can be exhausted